 Therefore, even when importing goods through a third party, enterprises also need to control the contents related to its import in order to eliminate the risks that as the owner of the goods, enterprises will have to bear.

-Some mistakes often occur during the customs declaration stage:
+Some mistakes often occur during the customs declaration stage

-Enterprises when having demand to import need:
+Enterprises when having demand to import need

 Wrong declaration, or understatement will often lead to the lack of tax payable and invisibly, the enterprise will be listed as the violated enterprises, the importing process will often be transferred to the gold channel afterward (checking the application and proof), or red channel (inspection of actual goods).
 For some temporarily imported machinery and equipment, when there is no need to use and re-export, domestic consumption will face many difficulties because the initial import dossier has applied HS code, tax calculation, type of import and export, import mechanism is not true to reality.
 Therefore, businesses also need to understand and keep in mind the information about import, because this will help them control the import process, including the results of work done by third parties.